Last Updated on

-A nursing mother has to make right lifestyle choices, which does not mean that she will have to give up or forsake everything she likes.
-However, she may have to make certain amends in the habits that may cause ill-effects to her baby.
+A nursing mother has to make the right lifestyle choices, which does not mean that she will have to give up or forsake everything she likes.
+However, she may have to make certain amends in the habits that may cause ill effects to her baby.
 Here are some of the lifestyle choices that cause less breast milk production.

 1. Consuming Alcohol

 Alcohol may not only affect your breast milk supply, but it may also get into your breast milk and change the taste.
 It may also enter your baby’s bloodstream and may cause fatal complications.
 Though alcohol should be strictly prohibited during breastfeeding, however, an occasional drink or two will not harm your milk supply.

 Smoking is equally dangerous for your milk supply.
 If you like smoking, it will be a good idea to give it up during pregnancy and also when breastfeeding your baby.
 Smoking interferes with the hormone oxytocin, which is responsible for the let-down reflex.
 These changes may affect your milk supply also.

 You can enjoy your tea, coffee, aerated drinks, or chocolate in moderation but consuming any of these in excess may cause a reduction in your milk supply.
 All these food items contain caffeine in them, and excess amounts of caffeine in your body can cause dehydration and thus disrupted milk supply.
 Also, if you consume excessive amounts of caffeine, it may enter your baby’s bloodstream.
 This may make your baby irritable or even hamper your baby’s sleep and thus make him restless.